 MOST OF US START OUT THINKING we can handle money decisions on our own.
 Then as our careers, lives and goals expand, we begin to wonder: Am I making all the right financial moves?
 Do I know enough to make smart investing choices that can help me meet my goals?
 Even then, it often takes some major turning point — marriage, divorce, a family illness — to prompt us to look for help.

-When we asked Karen Burns, Director of Enterprise Planning and Behavioral Finance at Bank of America, for the top five reasons people turn to a financial advisor, she came up with a similar list based on her experience working with clients.
+When we asked Michael Lawrence, senior market executive at Bank of America, for the top five reasons people turn to a financial advisor, he came up with a similar list based on his experience working with clients.

-“Major life changes like these often make people realize how much they don’t know about the markets and their financial lives — and what’s at stake,” Burns says.
-But, she adds, “It’s not always a good idea to wait until you need someone knowledgeable to seek it out.”
+“Major life changes like these often make people realize how much they don’t know about the markets and their financial lives — and what’s at stake,” Lawrence says.
+But, he adds, “It’s not always a good idea to wait until you need someone knowledgeable to seek it out.”

 Below, see how an advisor can help you plan ahead for five of life’s most common financial turning points.

 The average cost of raising a child comes to $233,610 for the first 17 years alone, according to government figures.1 And that doesn’t include college tuition or inflation.
 “It’s wise to review your finances to make sure they’re up to the challenge before you become a parent,” Lawrence says.
 An advisor can walk you through such issues as when you might like to start saving for your child’s college education and how you can keep your retirement plan on track while providing for a growing family.